Objectives, Benefits, Fees & Application

 - Program materials for teachers delivering the program including certificates signed by Dr. Bondar certifying participation of students in the program

-- Password protected access to on-line learning tools, regulations, deadlines and submission instruction
+- Password-protected access to online learning tools, resources, activities, regulations, deadlines and submission instructions

-- Coaching and idea exchange throughout the year through the Challenge Coordinator
+- Coaching and idea exchange throughout the year with the Program Coordinator

 - Acknowledgement on The Roberta Bondar Foundation’s website as a participating school